guillaume-gc/template_vagrant_nodejs/README.md

 ### Recommanded Plugins

-After Vagrant is installed, open a command prompt and type the following commands, this will install the required plugins for Vagrant.
-If those plugins are not used, make sure to remove anything related to them in the Vagrantfile.
+If any of those plugins are not used, make sure to modify the Vagrantfile accordically.
+All commands below should be used in the project root directory.

+#### vagrant-host manager

+Automatically modify host files.
+See its [GitHub page](https://github.com/devopsgroup-io/vagrant-hostmanager) for more info.

 ```
 vagrant plugin install vagrant-hostmanager